crimson-med/dux/README.md

 ![Dux Logo](img/dux.jpg)

+Dux (/dʌks, dʊks/; plural: ducēs)

-Dux is a converter from markdown to ready to deploy website for documentation.
+Dux is a converter from markdown to ready to deploy websites for documentation.

+It is built to lead people easily through your documentation

+The idea came from the fact that I always wanted a simple consistent design for my documentation.
+And when I saw that services like gitbook and more were changing to become payed services.
+I thought why not design my own.

+Markdown makes documentation writting very easy and simple and this can also be used for simple documentation.

+# Things To Know

+ - Each left menu item is equivalent to a `.md` file
+ - The type of language for inline code is js
+ - If there is no Code Block design uses one main column
+ - Generates a one page website in: duxOutput

 # Design Example

 ![Dux Design](img/design.png)

-# Notes

-By default the inline code is javascript and not changeable

 # To Do

- - [X] Handle empty `parsedCode`
- - [ ] Change css to SASS
+ - [ ] Change css to SASS for customization
  - [ ] Add Is-Active to menu on `navigateContent`
  - [ ] Review template for menu to add ID of nav-item
- - [X] CLI Integration (change color schemes)
- - [X] Code Clean UP
+ - [ ] Being able to handle Code language specification

 # Future implementation